Azure/azure-sdk/releases/2021-03/dotnet.md

 #### New Features

 - Added support to create SmsClient with AzureKeyCredential.
-- Support for creating SmsClient with TokenCredential.
+- Added support to create SmsClient with TokenCredential.
 - Added support for 1:N SMS messaging.
 - Added support for tagging SMS messages.
 - Send method series in SmsClient are idempotent under retry policy.